 Voice In supports transforming dictated text to a specific case.
 The five supported cases are default, lowercase, UPPERCASE, Sentence case, and Capitalize Each Word.
 Use this <case:*> action command to switch between them.
 Example:

 Possible values are <case:default>, <case:lower>, <case:upper>, <case:sentence>, <case:capitalize> for default, lowercase, UPPERCASE, Sentence case, and Capitalize Each Word respectively.

 Here are some common use cases for custom voice commands:

-By default, the browser's speech-to-text engine will censor adult language words.
+By default, the browser's speech-to-text engine will censor curse words.
 You can use voice commands to reverse this.
-For example, you can map "f***" to "fuck" to reverse censorship of that word.
-You can use Bulk Add Commands to add many of these at one time.
+For example, you can map "s***" to "suck" to reverse censorship of that word.
+You can use Bulk Add Commands to add many of these simultaneously.

 For English and German, we have already created the list.
 If you want to enable adult language words without the censorship for these languages, click on Bulk Add Commands button and copy-paste the commands from here.

 c) Avoid repetitive text entry using templates

 For example, a salesperson would add a voice command